-This Mississippi style slow cooker pot roast is easy to prepare for a busy weeknight, when you want something that feels like home cooking but doesn't require too much effort.
+This Crockpot Mississippi Pot Roast is easy to prepare for a busy weeknight, when you want something that feels like home cooking but lets you set-and-forget it while at work.
+Ladle over these easy to make Copycat Bob Evans Mashed Potatoes for an easy family favorite!

-A slow cooker pot roast is an easy way to make a hearty, filling meal.
+A Crockpot Mississippi Pot Roast is an easy way to make a hearty, filling meal.
 The meat simmers slowly in the Crock Pot with pot roast seasoning, becoming incredibly tender and infused with delicious flavor.

 This Mississippi style pot roast recipe is simple and easy to follow, making it the perfect weeknight meal.
 Serve with our Instant Pot Mashed Potatoes or pasta for a hearty and satisfying dinner.